dongyuan/MVVM-C/README.md

 * [Coordinators Redux](http://khanlou.com/2015/10/coordinators-redux/)

 # Features:
+* Authentication
-* Authentication - username and password based authentication (all mocked to simplify the implementation)
+  * username and password based authentication (all mocked to simplify the implementation)
+* Home screen
-* Home screen - show a list of articles
+  * show a list of articles
+  * one column on portait
+  * two columns on landscape
 * Article detail - show the article detail

 # Goals: